 Our English minor gives you the opportunity to read, discuss, and write about illuminating works in Western Literature.
 You’ll also receive instruction and practice in creative and professional writing—preparing you to work as an editor and writer in your field.
 At the core of English study lies the grace and power of words.
 You’ll learn how language has been employed to create literature, persuade audiences, and delight readers.
 Further, every course merges a Biblical worldview with scholarship.
 Christ composed parables to communicate truth through story.
 In this sense, he modeled literary, communicative, and creative writing study.
 This minor follows His lead.

-Our Environmental Studies minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
+Our Environmental Science minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
 The minor will expose you to teaching in various outdoor settings, and it will engage you in scientific research that utilizes biological, chemical, and ecological course work and field experiences.
 Further, it integrates a liberal arts education with a Christ-centered worldview.
 You’ll gain more than a solid understanding of basic principles—you’ll develop an understanding of the ethical and worldview implications involved in the application of environmental knowledge.

 Because of the breadth and depth of historical investigation, students who minor in history find themselves well prepared for careers that require knowledge of the past, interaction with people both at home and globally, and the ability to think and write analytically.
 An understanding of historical transitions helps one avoid mistakes of the past and capitalize on its strengths.